The current route is WINTER.

 Know the circuit.
 Learn the local chain gang circuit and practise the descents so you can know potential dangers.

 Remember the chain gang is not run on closed roads.
 It is difficult to find any circuit which is not populated with heavy traffic.
 You have to give way to traffic, just because you are in a chain gang doesn’t mean you can expect cars to wait for you.
-Please make sure you have read the disclaimer.
+Please make sure you have read Riding The Chain Gang.